sictransit/paper-tape-labeler/README.md

 # Credit

 The DEC 5-bit font was borrowed from [@MattisLind](https://github.com/MattisLind/papertapetext) and adapted to use bit 2 as terminator instead of a zero value.
+This saved a few precious words of memory and simplified the handling of the whitespace character.